-You might start trying to contact Comcast on their Main Customer Service line at (800) 934-6489 or through their online customer service at https://www.xfinity.com/xfinityassistant/.
+You might start trying to contact Comcast on their Main Customer Service line at 1-800-XFINITY or (800) 934-6489 or through their online customer service at https://www.xfinity.com/xfinityassistant/.

 But if you’re looking for how to contact Comcast, you probably already tried those options, and are looking to contact a real person at Comcast who can actually do something.